awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ```

 **Note**
-If you specify a rule with an empty filter tag your rule will apply to all objects in your bucket\.
+If you specify a rule with an empty filter tag, your rule applies to all objects in your bucket\.

 ## Additional destination configurations<a name="replication-config-optional-dest-config"></a>